benjaminsampica/bensampica.com/content/post/efcoreconcurrency/index.md

 Starting with Entity Framework Core 7 (.NET 7), you can now add [interceptors](https://learn.microsoft.com/en-us/ef/core/logging-events-diagnostics/interceptors).
 To be reductive, these are essentially ways we can inject or handle behavior during EF's lifecycle methods - when a connection opens, before saving changes, and, as the focus of this article, when a concurrency exception is going to be thrown.

 Concurrency is an advanced topic and configuring it is a little different depending on what database provider you are using.

+# Implementation

 For this example, I'm going to be using SQL Server.
 We can configure the database entity (in this case `Person`) with a `[Timestamp]` attribute on a property.
 For SQL Server this will add a `rowversion` [type of column](https://learn.microsoft.com/en-us/sql/t-sql/data-types/rowversion-transact-sql?view=sql-server-ver16).

 ```csharp
 public class Employee